mszturo/GAPS/README.md

 Single-threaded (currently working on concurrency) program to solve problems using genetic algorithm.

+## Domain

+**Individual**

+Represents single solution to a problem with a sequence of 0's and 1's.

+Defined with genome length: (Int) and function: (Vector[Boolean] => Double) to compute fitness of the solution.

+Public interface contains methods:
+ 1) mutate: (Double => Individual) creates new Individual based on a mutation probability.
+ 2) cross: ((Individual, Double) => (Individual, Individual)) produces pair of children from crossing two Individuals.

+**GeneticAlgorithm**

+Defined with population size, crossing probability, mutation probability and a population (generation).

+To create GA it is needed to provide fitness function: (Vector[Boolean] => Double) as well (*will be changed*).

+Public interface contains methods:
+ 1) calculateSequentialStatic: (Int => GeneticAlgorithm) calculates given iterations in a single thread without adjusting mutation and crossing probabilities.
+ 2) solution: (String) returns the solution with the highest fitness value of the generation contained in this GeneticAlgorithm object.

+> Working on implementation of:
+> 1) calculateSequentialDynamic: (Int => GeneticAlgorithm)
+> 2) calculateParallelStatic: (Int => GeneticAlgorithm)
+> 3) calculateParallelDynamic: (Int => GeneticAlgorithm)

 ## Author

 * **Michal Szturo** - *Initial work* - [mstr93](https://bitbucket.org/mstr93/)